 As we stood around the fire enjoying our Punsch, we told stories of St. Nicolas and his helper, the fiendish devil Krampus.
 According to tradition, on this day Nikolo would visit local towns with an entire host of bell-wearing, whip-wielding Krampusse, with the saint rewarding good children – and his demonic helpers punishing the naughty.

-My friend reassured me though that Krampusse are not allowed to run through the Christmas market anymore, as it’s “all very regulated these days.”
-Everyone donning the infamous horned mask and animal pelts has to wear a number – much like a license plate – so you know who to report if someone gets too enthusiastic in their duties.
+My friend reassured me though that Krampusse is not allowed to run through the Christmas market anymore, as it’s “all very regulated these days.”
+Everyone donning the infamous horned mask and animal pelts have to wear a number – much like a license plate – so you know who to report if someone gets too enthusiastic in their duties.

 Later in January, it’s the good guys’ turn, and the Glöckler (bellringers) come out for their own parade, ringing in the spring and warding off evil spirits like Krampusse.
 The Glöckerlauf takes place annually around Rauhnacht (Twelfth Night), with local bachelors sporting all-white garb and bells on their belts, carrying enormous, elaborate star-shaped lanterns on their heads.

 Once we finished our warm drinks and nervously laughed off our demonic run-in, we headed back to catch one of the last boats to Strobl, our warm hut beckoning us across, as the candle on the water reflected brightly on the still, dark Wolfgangsee lake.
 After experiencing the holiday spirit done right, we were definitely cured of our Christmas fatigue.